experimaestro/experimaestro-python/docs/experiments.md

 This can be extended to support more specific experiment helpers (see e.g. experimaestro-ir for an example).

+`ConfigurationBase` should be the parent class of any configuration.

+::: experimaestro.scheduler.services.ConfigurationBase

 ### Example

 An `experiment.py` file: